-- Encounter with Christ Spirituality (including spiritual formation, prayer, liturgy and Sacraments) Dimension 1 - Growth in Knowledge Religious Education (including professional development and teaching and learning) - Dimension 2 - Christian Witness Partnerships, Service and Outreach, Pastoral Care (including staff, students, whānau and community) - Dimension 3 - Safeguarding and Strengthening Catholic Character (including internal evaluation and external review) Dimension 4
+- Encounter with Christ Spirituality (including spiritual formation, prayer, liturgy and Sacraments) - Dimension 1 - Growth in Knowledge Religious Education (including professional development and teaching and learning) Dimension 2 - Christian Witness Partnerships, Service and Outreach, Pastoral Care (including staff, students, whānau and community) Dimension 3

+• Safeguarding and Strengthening Catholic Character (including internal evaluation and external review)

-The Four areas that the Director of Religious Studies provides leadership and support in, align with the four dimensions of the Catholic Special Character Review for Development.
-Detailed on the following pages are elaborations of the four areas - for further information, see Ahuatanga Katorika Kaupapa Arotake Me Te Ahu Whakamua Catholic Special Character Review for Development (2018).
+These areas are aligned with the dimensions of the Catholic Special Character Review for Development.
+While the first three are a priority, a Director of Religious Studies also provides leadership and support in the safeguarding and strengthening of Catholic Character.
+For further information, see Ahuatanga Katorika Kaupapa Arotake Me Te Ahu Whakamua Catholic Special Character Review for Development (2018).